nnethercott/nnethercott.github.io/src/content/blog/tok.md

 ## The naive approach - *O(mn)*

-Suppose you've already trained a tokenizer, i.e. you have an abstracted hashmap that lets you map a sequence of bytes to unique tokens.
+Suppose you've already trained a tokenizer, i.e. you have a wrapper around a hashmap that lets you map a sequence of bytes to unique tokens.
 What's the fastest way to use this lookup table to encode and decode your data?

 <!-- ### A basic approach -->